Ada-Developers-Academy/core-unit-2/sorting-algos/merge-sort.md

 Finally, the auxiliary array gets linearly copied back to the original array.

+## Stability

+Let's look at the stability of merge sort before tackling big O, since our complexity discussion will be a bit more involved.

+Merge sort is a stable sorting algorithm, though we have to be a little careful to ensure this.

+Recall that for a sorting algorithm to be stable, the sorted array must preserve the relative ordering between equivalent values that existed in the unsorted array.
+To ensure this, we need to guarantee that if there are two items with the same value, that the instance that started on the left, stays on the left.

+For the stable _O(n<sup>2</sup>)_ algorithms, we did this bys ensuring that we never swapped "through" an equivalent value.
+But with all our dividing and merging, how can we ensure this remains true in merge sort?

+Notice that when we divide a sub-array, there is always a left side and a right side.
+Anything that goes into the left array will originally have preceded anything in the right array.
+This is true all the way down during the divide phase.
+So if we encounter two equivalent values during the merge phase, one from the left and one from the right, we need only prefer the value from the left.
+As long as we do this all the way up through the merging, we will preserve the relative ordering required for a stable sort.

 ## Big O Complexity

 The time complexity of merge sort is _O(n log n)_.
 Let's look closer to understand how we achieved this conclusion.